tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/集群启用GPU调度_intl.md

 <span id="consoleCreate"></span>
 #### Creating in the Console

-1. In the left navigation pane, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=4)** to go to the cluster management page.
+1. In the left sidebar, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=4)** to go to the cluster management page.
-2. Click the ID/name of the cluster where to create the Workload to go to the management page of the cluster.
+2. Click the ID/name of the cluster where Workload needs to be created to enter the cluster management page.
 3. Under "Workload", select a workload type to go to the corresponding information page.
 For example, select "Workload" > "DaemonSet" to go to the DaemonSet information page.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/73b214fcb0cf26e569310894dd44c512.png)
 4. Click **Create** to go to the "Create a workload" page.